Global Partners outreach

 Missions Door

 Rigo and Claudia began working in evangelism and church planting in the country of Nicaragua in 2001.
-He was recently named Director of International Ministry for Missions Door.
-His areas of oversight include: Mexico, Central America, the Caribbean, South America, Africa and Central Asia.
+Although Rigo has served throughout Central America, he and Claudia are now concentrating on serving with and training national leaders in Nicaragua.
+He does that in person and provides on-line training for those in outlying areas.
 Many of our Gateway family served with Pastor Rigo in Nicaragua over the past 20 years during our missions trips there.
 His passion is seeing men and women come to know Jesus, grow in Him and gather together in church communities to start the process all over again.
-He and Claudia have three adult children.

 • Juan Carlos & Guisela Reyes- Nicaragua